Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 files with associated .h files.
 Instead of several small .cpp files that are navigated using a project directory browser, we use a large single .cpp file that contains a large number of functions.
-The navigate this large set of C functions (this is a 5000+ line codefile), we use 3 techniques:
+To navigate this large set of C functions (this is a 5000+ line codefile), we use 3 techniques:
 1. We define 2 sectional constructs above the C++ language level -- the Block and the Sub-Block.